JohnsonLiu1988/codeoftheweek/README.md

 # codeoftheweek
-code every day and make a good life-to be a better craftman
+code every day and make a good life.
+(to be a better craftman)